 Healthcare in Malawi is limited.
-We recommend that any visitors to Malawi contact their health-care advisor eight weeks prior to travel for up-to-date information on vaccination requirement and health precautions.
+We recommend that any visitors to Malawi contact their health-care advisor eight weeks prior to travel for up-to-date information on vaccination requirements and health precautions.

-Bear in mind that Malawi is a malaria area, it is advisable that visitors take prophylactic medication prescribed by a doctor.
-Please also take precautions such as using insect repellents, wearing long sleeves and pants in the evenings and mornings and making use of mosquito nets.
+Bear in mind that Malawi is a Malaria area, we advise that visitors take prophylactic medication prescribed by a Doctor.
+Please also take precautions such as using insect repellent, wearing long sleeves and trousers in the mornings and evenings, and making use of mosquito nets.

 Malawi is known as the Warm Heart of Africa because of its friendly demeanour.
 However, visitors should take the normal safety precautions while travelling.
 Do not carry large amounts of money when walking around, and make sure your valuable items are securely locked away or on you at all times.

-Please remember that Malawians dress very modestly and it is respectful to dress appropriately, particularly in rural areas or when visiting communities around the park.
+Please remember that Malawians dress very modestly and we advise that you are mindful and respectful of this, particularly in rural areas or when visiting communities around the park.

 Chichewa and English are the recognized National languages in Malawi.

-Some useful Chichewa phrases can be found on: www.malawitourism.com or just ask a friendly Malawian, it is Malawian nature to be friendly and hospitable.
+Some useful Chichewa phrases can be found on: www.malawitourism.com or just ask a local, it is in Malawian nature to be friendly and hospitable.

 Hello — Moni